What Is Synthetic Identity Theft?

 Who’s the victim of synthetic identity theft?

-- Beware of phishing attempts—by phone, email or text—to trick you into sharing your Social Security number and other personal information.
+- Beware of phishing attempts—by phone, email, or text—to trick you into sharing your Social Security number and other personal information.

 - Monitor your credit reports for activity that’s not yours.
 You can do this at AnnualCreditReport.com, where you’re allowed to access one free credit report each year from each of the three major credit reporting agencies.
 By accessing a different report every four months, you can track your activity at no charge at different points over the course of a year.
 Given the value placed on minors’ Social Security numbers, check your children’s credit reports, as well.
 If you see unfamiliar activity, contact the credit agency.
-You may find our article on disputing a credit report helpful.

 - Review your annual Social Security statement.
-Since a fraudster might use a synthetic identity to obtain employment, it’s possible his income could show up on your statement.
+Since a fraudster might use a synthetic identity to obtain employment, it’s possible their income could show up on your statement.
 You want to make sure the amount on your statement aligns with what you know your income to be.
 If it doesn’t, contact the Social Security Administration.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.